Saint Vincent and the Grenadines national football team

-The Saint Vincent and the Grenadines national football team, recognized as St Vincent and the Grenadines by FIFA, represents Saint Vincent and the Grenadines in men's international football.
+The Saint Vincent and the Grenadines national football team, recognised as St Vincent and the Grenadines by FIFA, represents Saint Vincent and the Grenadines in men's international football.
 It is controlled by the Saint Vincent and the Grenadines Football Federation.

 The team finished second in the Caribbean Cup in 1995, and participated at the 1996 CONCACAF Gold Cup.
 Its first FIFA World Cup qualification attempt was for the 1994 edition, and it has entered every World Cup qualification since.

 History

 1936–1995

 Saint Vincent and the Grenadines played their first two international matches, against their neighbour Barbados in 1936 - both matches ending in a 1–1 draw.
 In the '60s and '70s, they played several editions of the Windward Islands Tournament, winning the 1965 and 1966 competitions.
 They also participated in the 1979, qualifying to the final stage and finishing in second place behind Haiti.
 In the following edition, in 1981, they reached the final stage but again finished in second, this time two points off of Trinidad and Tobago.

 Saint Vincent and the Grenadines qualified for the inaugural 1989 Caribbean Cup, finishing top of their qualification group including a 9–0 victory over Sint Maarten.
 In the finals, they would fail to get out of the group, finishing bottom behind Grenada and Netherlands Antilles.
 They would reach the final phase of the Caribbean Cup again in consecutive years, 1992 and 1993, without much luck, finishing last and second last respectively.

 At the end of 1992, the Vincy Heat participated in their first World Cup qualifiers.
 They got through the first rounds, eliminating Saint Lucia (3–2 on aggregate) and Suriname (2–1 on aggregate), to advance to the second phase, where they finished bottom of the group, with six losses in as many games.
 Especially painful was the 11–0 defeat that Mexico dealt them at the Azteca Stadium, the worst in their history.